 - Begin by soaking the red beans in a large bowl of water for 8 hours then remove from water.

-- In a large cooking pot, pre-heat to medium heat and add butter.
-Add minced garlic, chopped yellow onion, celery, green pepper, parsley and green onion to pot and cook for 10 minutes.
-Add paprika, ground all spice, ground cumin, ground thyme and bay leaves then cook for 5 minutes.
+- In a large cooking pot, heat to medium and add butter.
+Add minced garlic, chopped yellow onion, celery, green pepper, parsley, and green onion to pot and cook for 7 minutes.
+Add paprika, ground allspice, ground cumin, ground thyme, and bay leaves then cook for an additional 3 minutes.

 - Slice the beef sausage then set to the side.

 - Add red beans, chicken broth and coconut milk then bring to a boil.
-Once it begins to boil reduce heat to medium heat and cook covered for 30 minutes.
-Add beef sausage, red pepper, white pepper and sea salt then stir and cook for 30 more minutes.
+Once it begins to boil, reduce heat to medium and cook covered for 30 minutes.
+Add beef sausage, red pepper, white pepper, and sea salt then stir and cook for 30 more minutes.